tdhd/dssg2017/README.md

 * [top_level_labels](top_level_labels.py) to extract top level label lists from the CSV strings
 * [multilabel_cancer_classification](multilabel_cancer_classification.py) pipeline for multi label classifications
 * [multiabel_test](multiabel_test.ipynb) interactive pipeline for multi label classifications, including truncated classifications

+The module [cleaning_classification_labels](cleaning_classification_labels) implements a cleaning pipeline for classifications which should be applied to rectify the labels a bit.